elidakirigo/elidakirigo/README.md

 ---
 >.
 >.
->⚡ **About me & hobbies**: i like to  do ✨ _photography_ while listening to podcasts. i'm currently teaching my mind to read articles , books and informative blogs occasionally.
+>⚡ **About me & hobbies**: i like to  do ✨ _photography_ while listening to podcasts.
+I'm currently teaching my mind to read articles, books, and informative blogs occasionally.
 >.
 >.
 ### Here is a joke that'll make you laugh!